carlosrodlop/terraform-lib/docs/aws/AWS_Solution_Architect.md

 | Gateway Load Balancer       | Thirdparty appliances, virtual applications e.g. firewalls | Layer 3                     |
 | Classic Load Balancer (old) | HTTP, HTTPS, TCP                                           | Both Layer 7 and Layer 4    |

-- Use Case: A Solutions Architect has deployed an application on several Amazon EC2 instances across three private subnets.
-The application must be made accessible to internet-based clients with the least amount of administrative effort ==> To make the application instances accessible on the internet the Solutions Architect needs to place them behind an internet-facing Elastic Load Balancer.
-The way you add instances in private subnets to a public facing ELB is to add public subnets in the same AZs as the private subnets to the ELB
+- Use Case: An application has been deployed on multiple Amazon EC2 instances across **three private subnets**.
+How do make accesible the application must be made accessible to internet-based clients with the least amount of administrative effort ==> Placing them application instances behind an internet-facing Elastic Load Balancer.
+The way you add instances in private subnets to a public facing ELB is adding NAT Gateway/Instance in the public subnets in the same AZs as the private subnets to the ELB.

 ![elb diagram](https://img-c.udemycdn.com/redactor/raw/test_question_description/2021-02-25_10-09-08-4d552faa7e6a02f1057665490b64d36b.jpg)